ericfortis/mockaton/README.md

 ### `delay?: number` 🕓
-The delay is globally configurable, it defaults to `1200` (milliseconds).
+The response delay.
+It’s globally configurable, and it defaults to `1200` milliseconds.

 ### `proxyFallback?: string`